JoinCODED/EP-Dart/02_Dart_Basics/06_Some_String_methods.md

 kuwait
 ```

-The next method we will learn is the `.contains()` method and as the name suggests, it checks for us if a string contain a certain character or a series of characters and return to use the result as a boolean, true or false.
+The next method we will learn is the `.contains()` method, and as the name suggests, it checks for us if a string contain a certain character or a series of characters and return to us the result as a boolean, `true` or `false`.

 ```dart
 void main() {